-A rear sight protector, [see figure 10], is available to protect the rear sight aperture and adjustment knobs and is recommended by Springfield Armory.
+A rear sight protector, [see figure 10], is available to protect the rear sight aperture and adjustment knobs and is recommended by Springfield Armory[®].

-Springfield Armory offers a complete line of options and accessories to accommodate your M1A.
+Springfield Armory[®] offers a complete line of options and accessories to accommodate your M1A[TM].
 Please refer to our general catalog and current price list.
-Write Springfield Armory, 420 West Main Street, Geneseo, IL 61254, or visit our website at www.springfieldarmory.com.
+Write Springfield Armory, 420 West Main Street, Geneseo, IL 61254, call us toll free at 1-800-680-6866 or visit our website www.springfieldarmory.com.